Generic selectors

 calendar

 Act 181 was enacted in 2024 and included significant reforms to Act 250, Vermont’s statewide land development permitting process.
-Act 250 was originally created in 1970 to manage environmental and community impacts of large scale development projects.
 Two areas where there have been a lot of questions are around the new Tier 3 jurisdiction and the Road Rules in Act 181.
-The following is a summary of these two changes to Act 250 and upcoming opportunities for public review and comment.

 Tier 3